awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 Default DHCP options set: For `us-east-1`, the value is `ec2.internal`\.
 For other Regions, the value is *region*\.compute\.internal \(for example, `ap-northeast-1.compute.internal`\)\.
 To use the default values, set `domain-name-servers` to AmazonProvidedDNS\.

 **ntp\-servers**
 The IP addresses of up to four Network Time Protocol \(NTP\) servers\.
 For more information, see section 8\.3 of [RFC 2132](https://tools.ietf.org/html/rfc2132)\.
-You can specify the Amazon Time Sync Service at `169.254.169.123`\.
-For more information, see [Setting the time](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+You can specify the Amazon Time Sync Service at IPv4 address `169.254.169.123` or IPv6 address `fd00:ec2::123`\.
+The IPv6 address is only accessible on [EC2 instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
+For more information, see [Set the time for your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 Default DHCP options set: None

 **netbios\-name\-servers**